Copyright 2008-2015 Nokia Networks

 they are zero (e.g. `2007-10-01`).
 This can be used

-created from a single suite or to set starttime for
+to override start time of a single suite or to set

---endtime timestamp Same as --starttime but for ending time.
-If both
+--endtime timestamp Same as --starttime but for end time.
+If both options

-options are used, elapsed time of the suite is
+are used, elapsed time of the suite is calculated

-it is otherwise calculated by adding elapsed times
+calculated by adding elapsed times of the combined

---nostatusrc Sets the return code to zero regardless of failures
+--nostatusrc Sets the return code to zero regardless are there

 --prerebotmodifier class * Class to programmatically modify the result